Driving auto loan rates

 "The rate the Fed sets ends up affecting almost everything in our economy," Reese says.

-Whether the lender is a credit union, bank or other institution, it will price auto loans relative to the prime rate, which moves up and down in parallel with the federal funds rate.
+Whether the lender is a credit union, bank or other institution, it will price auto loans relative to the prime rate, which moves up and down in sync with the federal funds rate.

-If a given bank is charging its customers 5.64 percent for a 60-month loan on a new car, and the federal funds rate increases by a half percentage point, the lender will bump up the rate to about 6.14 percent.
+If a bank is charging its customers 4.64% for a 60-month loan on a new car, and the federal funds rate increases by a half percentage point, the lender will bump up the rate to about 5.14%.
 Auto loans also benefit from being sold into the secondary market, making more investors' dollars available to finance your car purchase or refinancing.